Jaspal Rana

-Jaspal Rana (born 28 June 1976) is an Indian sport shooter and coach.
-Rana has won numerous medals at international competitions, including the Asian Games and Commonwealth Games, and has been instrumental in shaping India's presence in shooting sports.
-He is India’s most successful athlete in Commonwealth Games history, with a remarkable tally of 15 medals—9 gold, 4 silver, and 2 bronze—won across four editions of the Games: 1994, 1998, 2002 and 2006.
+Jaspal Rana (28 June 1976 – 12 June 2026) was an Indian sport shooter and coach.
+Rana won numerous medals at international competitions, including the Asian Games and Commonwealth Games, and had been instrumental in shaping India's presence in shooting sports.
+He remains India’s most successful athlete in Commonwealth Games history, with a remarkable tally of 15 medals—9 gold, 4 silver, and 2 bronze—won across four editions of the Games: 1994, 1998, 2002 and 2006.
 He was awarded the Arjuna Award in 1994 and the Padma Shri in 1997 for his contributions to Indian shooting.
-Beyond his competitive career, he is also known for mentoring young shooters and contributing to the growth of shooting in India, for which he was awarded the Dronacharya Award in 2020.
-Rana has been credited for helping Manu Bhaker win double bronze medals at the 2024 Paris Olympics.
+Beyond his competitive career, he was also known for mentoring young shooters and contributing to the growth of shooting in India, for which he was awarded the Dronacharya Award in 2020.
+Rana had been credited with helping Manu Bhaker win double bronze medals at the 2024 Paris Olympics.

 Early life

 Jaspal Rana was born in 1976 in a Garhwali family in Uttarakhand.
-His father Narayan Singh Rana is a 1971 war veteran who served in Indo-Tibetan Border Police and later became the first sports minister of the Uttarakhand in 2000.
+His father Narayan Singh Rana is a 1971 war veteran who served in Indo-Tibetan Border Police and later became the first sports minister of Uttarakhand in 2000.
 His father was also interested in Shooting sports and was Jaspal's first coach.
-Jaspal has two siblings Sushma Singh (Rana) and Subhash Rana; both his siblings are also accomplished shooters.
+Jaspal has two siblings, Sushma Singh (Rana) and Subhash Rana; both his siblings are also accomplished shooters.
+Japal Rana's mother Shyama Devi died on 28 June 2026, 16 days after his own death and what could have been his 50th birthday.

+Jaspal studied at Kendriya Vidyayala in Delhi and then at St. Stephen's College, Delhi.

 Career

 Sport Shooter Career

 At the age of 12, Jaspal Rana made his first accomplishment at his national debut winning a silver at the 31st National Shooting Championship held at Ahmedabad in 1988.
 His astounding performance earned him huge accolades and appreciation at his very first win.
 He grabbed his first grand international glory at the 46th World Shooting Championship (Junior Section) with a world record score in Milan, Italy in the year 1994.

 Rana represented India at the 1996 Atlanta Olympics, competing in two pistol events.
 He finished 29th in the men's 10m air pistol and 45th in the men's 50m free pistol events.

-Rana won medals at several Commonwealth Games from 1994 to 2006.
+He won medals at several Commonwealth Games from 1994 to 2006.
 He won 15 medals, which included 9 gold medals, 4 silver medals, and 2 bronze medals.
 His most successful event was 2002 Commonwealth Games at Manchester, where he won six medals.

 In the 2006 Asian Games in Doha, Rana achieved a major milestone, winning three gold medals and a silver as a 30-year-old shooter competing in his fourth Asian Games, wherein he equaled the world record in 25 m Center Fire Pistol with 590 points.